 Things to See & Do in Vouliagmeni

-In the winter months, stop by the Moorings, or En Plo cafe, and snuggle up in one of the cosy armchairs with a hot chocolate as you watch the waves lap ferociously against the rocky coast.
+In the winter months, stop by the Moorings, or En Plo cafe, and snuggle up in one of the cosy armchairs with a hot chocolate.
+Gaze out of the windows as you watch the waves lap ferociously against the rocky coast.
 In the hot, humid summer months, reserve a private cabana at one of Vouliagmeni’s exclusive beach clubs.

 Exclusive Beach Clubs